Theoretical analysis of telescopic oscillations in multi-walled carbon nanotubes: Telescopic oscillations in DWCNT

 \subsection{Thermal oscillations of DWCNT}

-For low temperatures the telescopic oscillations are the least frequency 1D modes in DWCNT.
-Therefore for $T\rightarrow 0$ by Boltzmann theorem their energy is
+For low temperatures the telescopic oscillations are the smallest frequency 1D modes in DWCNT.
+Therefore for $T\rightarrow 0$ by Boltzmann theorem their mean energy is $\bar{E}=k_{B}T.$

-For small oscillations the maximal potential energy of DWCNT coincides with $E$:
+For small oscillations the maximal potential energy of DWCNT coincides with $\bar{E}$:

 where $k$ is the rigidity parameter.
-Taking into account that in the harmonic approximation rigidity is the potential energy second derivative with respect to the inner tube longitudinal displacement and assuming the tube's radius is much smaller of its length for $L_{1}=L_{2}$ yield
+Taking into account that in harmonic approximation the rigidity is the second derivative of potential energy on the inner tube longitudinal displacement and assuming the tube radius is much smaller of its length we obtain for $L_{1}=L_{2}$ the following expression

 The harmonic oscillations frequency for this $k(r_{1},r_{2})$ is